13 Tips for Fertilizing Your Lawn

 Nitrogen is every lawn's most important ingredient, and each type of grass demands different amounts to display peak growth and performance.
-How often you fertilize affects not only lawn appearance, but also maintenance level.
+How often you fertilize — and when to fertilize your lawn — affects not only lawn appearance, but also maintenance level.
 The more you fertilize, the more you'll have to mow, for instance.

 A broadcast or rotary spreader works well when you're fertilizing larger lawn areas.
 Before filling the hopper, make sure it's closed.
 It's a good idea to fill it on a tarp, so you can easily gather any spilled fertilizer.
 Apply fertilizer around the perimeter of the lawn first, and then start to move back and forth across turf in an orderly pattern.
 Overlap application strips slightly to ensure that you cover the whole lawn evenly with fertilizer.

 2. Using a Drop Spreader